All Episodes

 All right, see, that's why you think Santorum went from winning it to last place.

-That's that's well, yeah, electability.
+That's not, well, yeah, electability.

 There's a lot of factors in it.